foundation-model-stack/fms-model-optimizer/examples/GPTQ/README.md

     tokenizer.save_pretrained(output_dir) # optional
     ```
 > [!NOTE]
-> 1. GPTQ of a 70B model usually takes ~4-10 hours on A100.
+> 1. GPTQ of a 70B model usually takes ~4-10 hours on A100 with GPTQv1.